IndraGunawan/symfony-docs/routing.rst

     Used to set the :ref:`locale <translation-locale-url>` on the request.

 ``_query``
-    Used to add query parameters to the generated URL.
+    An array of query parameters to add to the generated URL.

-    .. versionadded:: 7.4

-        The ``_query`` parameter was introduced in Symfony 7.4.

-    .. deprecated:: 7.4

-        Passing a value other than an array as the ``_query`` parameter was deprecated in Symfony 7.4.

 You can include these attributes (except ``_fragment``) both in individual routes and in route imports.
 Symfony defines some special attributes with the same name